OU football: What we learned from the Sooners' 48-14 win over UCLA, plus what did defense do for the first time in five seasons?

 Attacking defense

-Defensive coordinator Alex Grinch said he’s excited about his defense’s strong pursuit of Thompson-Robinson, an athletic quarterback who was sacked four times for 54 yards.
+Defensive coordinator Alex Grinch said he’s excited about his defense’s strong pursuit of Thompson-Robinson, an athletic quarterback who was sacked four times for 54 yards lost.

 “For the guys up front, (four sacks) becomes the standard,” Grinch said after the game.
 “The expectation level is not just being disruptive, because we have been in the past.
 But it’s to get them on the ground four times.”